apache/beam/website/src/documentation/programming-guide.md

 Reported metrics are implicitly scoped to the transform within the pipeline that reported them.
-This allows reporting the same metric name in multiple places and identifying the value each transform reported, as well as aggregating the metric across
+This allows reporting the same metric name in multiple places and identifying the value each transform reported, as well as aggregating the metric across the entire pipeline.

 > **Note:** It is runner-dependent whether metrics are accessible during pipeline execution or only after jobs have completed.